KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Bash Commands

 Bash commands are commands that you use in the command line to communicate directly with your computer operating system.
-These commands are enough to be able to use git.
+The commands below are enough to be able to use git.
 In the Useful Resources section, I’ve included a link to more bash commands.
-The other commands we are going to use are git commands.
+The other commands we are going to use in this talk are git commands.

 A couple useful things to know
 * Some tasks vary by operating system- check tabs at the top of GitHub articles for special OS instructions; For instance, not all command lines use a $